 Attaching the file to a text notifying clients about an email with the full documents can enable them to respond faster.

 It can be easy to forget when a subscription payment is due, especially if they are paying on a yearly basis or longer.

-A polite reminder text when a payment is coming up or overdue helps those clients avoid the inconvenience of temporarily losing their services due to non-payment.
+A polite reminder text when a created invoice or payment is coming up or overdue helps those clients avoid the inconvenience of temporarily losing their services due to non-payment.

 One of the most valuable uses for SMS messaging is in making your business more immediately available and accessible to your customers.

 The speed at which customers can get an effective response when they need help or information from your business has a big impact on how they feel about their customer experience.
 In fact, a Forrester survey shows that 77% of people say that valuing their time is the most important thing a business can do to provide good customer service.

 While most businesses are not able to offer live support around the clock, an SMS service can fill the gaps when your customer service team is offline.
 Automated text responders and chatbots can provide instant answers to many basic queries and carry out simple tasks in response to keywords at any time.

 Besides providing 24/7 support, providing the option of SMS help can take the strain off your live support channels by automating the simple tasks to enable your customer service team to focus on the more complex requests and problems that need the attention of a live staff member.

 In this 2019 survey, B2B buyers rated self-service tools as the most important feature for a positive experience.
 Clients actually prefer to use self-service resources when possible, so adding this option is an upgrade to their customer experience as well as a boost to your own efficiency.

 Providing more personalized service is a key part of using SMS messaging to improve your customer experience.